galaxyproject/training-material/topics/transcriptomics/tutorials/differential-isoform-expression/tutorial.md

 ## Import data

 The first step of the IsoformSwitchAnalyzeR pipeline is to import the required datasets.
-This step requires to get a fasta file with the reference transcriptome.
+This step requires to get a FASTA file with the reference transcriptome.

 > <comment-title>Salmon as source of transcript-expression data</comment-title>
 >